Anestezia-zip/Suffix/README.md

 Welcome to the Suffix Music Platform!
 This web application is designed to be a one-stop destination for music enthusiasts to explore, discover, and connect with a diverse community of creators from around the world.

+  The live link can be found here - [suffix.com](https://anestezia-zip.github.io/Suffix/)

 ![Responsive Design](assets/images/responsive-website.png)
 ## Features